VinitTomar/vin-content-editable/README.md

 # vinContentEditable

 By default angular forms only support HTML input element.
-If someone in their project has to use an element with `contenteditable=true`, in that case they do not any choice and have to manually check for validation and other form state like touched or pristien etc. They have to use a lot of boiler plate code.
+If someone in their project has to use an element with `contenteditable=true`, in that case they do not any choice except write code for checking validation and other form state like touched or pristien etc, by themselves, which is very error prone.

-To overcome this issue have created this package `vinContentEditable`.
-Use this directive if there is a need of using `contenteditable=true`.
+To overcome this issue, I have created this package `vinContentEditable`.
+This package has two directives.

+1. vinContentEditable: used for adding support for `contenteditable=true` with angular forms.
+2. matContentEditableInput: used for adding support for [angular material form field](https://material.angular.io/components/form-field/overview).

 ## Installation